-- permitted exchanges of shares; - following the death or disability of a shareholder; - if the redemption represents a minimum required distribution from an IRA or other retirement plan to a shareholder who has attained the age of 73; or - if the redemption is necessary to meet a plan participant's or beneficiary's request for a distribution or loan from a group retirement plan or to accommodate a plan participant's or beneficiary's direction to reallocate his or her plan account among other investment alternatives available under a group retirement plan.
+- permitted exchanges of shares; - following the death or disability of a shareholder; - if the redemption represents a minimum required distribution from an IRA or other retirement plan to a shareholder who has attained the age of 73; or - a group retirement plan or to accommodate a plan participant's or beneficiary's direction to reallocate his or her plan account among other investment alternatives available under a group retirement plan.

-Please see the Funds' SAI for a list of additional circumstances in which a Fund will waive the CDSCs on redemptions of shares.
+Please see the Funds' SAI for a list of additional circumstances under which a Fund will waive the CDSCs on redemptions of shares.

-Your financial intermediary may have different policies and procedures regarding eligibility for CDSC waivers.
+Your financial intermediary may have different policies and procedures regarding eligibility for CDSC Waivers.
 See Appendix C-Financial Intermediary Waivers.